Distribution Prompting: Understanding the Expressivity of Language Models Through the Next-Token Distributions They Can Produce: Experiments

 To isolate the effect of outlier tokens from token identity or ordering, we construct five target distributions for each configuration with fixed entropy and outlier count.
 To account for variability from prompt initialization, each experiment is repeated with five random initializations, and we report the minimum loss achieved.
 Final results are averaged over these minima across all distributions for each target configuration.

-Given that distributions with moderate entropy exhibits higher approximation losses in the vanilla setting (\cref{SoftBaselineLlama3}), we focus our investigation on this range of entropy values, where the approximation difficulty is most pronounced.
-Our results (\cref{OutlierLossLlama3_1B,OutlierEntropyLlama3_1B}) demonstrate that target distributions containing outlier tokens achieve lower approximation losses compared to vanilla distributions with comparable entropy levels.
-This improvement is particularly pronounced when a single outlier token receives a substantially higher probability mass relative to the remaining tokens.
-In these cases, the tuned prompts also yield output distributions with entropy values more closely aligned to those of the target distributions.
+Since moderate-entropy distributions yield higher approximation losses in the vanilla setting (\cref{SoftBaselineLlama3}), we focus our analysis on this regime, where approximation is most challenging.
+Our results (\cref{OutlierLossLlama3_1B,OutlierEntropyLlama3_1B}) show that distributions with outlier tokens incur lower losses than vanilla counterparts with similar entropy.
+This effect is strongest when a single token dominates the probability mass.
+In such cases, the tuned prompts also produce output distributions whose entropy better matches the target.
 These findings suggest that the presence of outliers in the target distribution may facilitate more effective prompt tuning by the LM.